USA citizen residents with UK pension – 3 most common questions

 2. What is the US tax treatment of UK pensions?

-The income withdrawals will be subject to tax in the US.
-Fortunately, the US/UK tax treaty states that you won’t be taxed twice on your income withdrawals, and you should only pay tax on the withdrawals in the US.
+As stated above, the UK-US tax treaty covers the tax treatment of a UK pension and a US pension.
+Broadly speaking, pension income is generally taxed in your country of residence.
+Therefore, for a US resident receiving income from a UK pension scheme, the income withdrawals will be subject to tax in the US.
+Fortunately, the US-UK tax treaty states that you won’t be taxed twice on your income withdrawals, and you should only pay tax on the withdrawals in the US.

 In order to get your withdrawals paid without any tax deducted in the UK, you have to inform HMRC and your pension provider that you are now resident in the US, and that you will pay tax on the income withdrawals in the US.
 We can guide you through this process, please contact us for more information.